Parameter-wise co-clustering for high-dimensional data: Introduction

 \section{Introduction}

-Clustering is the process of finding and analyzing underlying group structures in heterogenous data.
+Clustering is the process of finding and analyzing underlying group structure in heterogenous data.
 With the emergence of big data, the number of variables in a dataset is constantly increasing and in many areas of application it is not uncommon for the number of variables to exceed the number of observations.
-In such situations where the dimension of the data is very high, traditional mixture modelling techniques for clustering oftentimes fail.

-Co-clustering has become a very useful method for dealing with such scenarios.
+In such situations, where the dimension of the data is very high, traditional mixture modelling techniques for clustering oftentimes fail.
+Co-clustering is a very useful method for dealing with such scenarios.

 Co-clustering aims to define a partition in the rows of the data matrix for clustering individuals, as well as a partition in the columns for clustering variables.
 The result is partitioning the data matrix into homogenous blocks, or co-clusters, based on both individuals and variables.
-A key assumption for maintaining parsimony is that observations within each block are independent and identically distributed.
-Some of the earliest work in co-clustering was done by \cite{hartigan72}.
-Since that time, model-based approaches have recently been shown to be effective for continuous data, \cite{nadif10}, count data, \cite{pledger14} and ordinal data, \cite{jacques17}, to only name a few.

-In traditional co-clustering, added flexibility is obtained by fitting more clusters in rows and columns; however, this is not generally advisable for parsimonious reasons.
-Herein, we propose a co-clustering model for continuous data that separately clusters columns according to both means and variances using a Gaussian distribution.
-This effectively breaks the identically distributed assumption of observations within each block while still maintaining the parsimony of traditional co-clustering that makes it attractive for really high dimensional data.
+A key assumption for maintaining parsimony is that observations within each block are realizations of independent and identically distributed random variables.
+Some of the earliest work in co-clustering can be traced to \cite{hartigan72}.
+Since that time, model-based approaches have recently been shown to be effective for data treated as realizations of a continuous random variable \citep{nadif10}, count data \citep{pledger14} and ordinal data \citep{jacques17}, to name but a few.
+In traditional co-clustering, added flexibility is often obtained by fitting more row-clusters and column-clusters; however, this is not generally advisable for parsimony reasons.
+Herein, we propose a parameter-wise co-clustering model that separately clusters columns according to both means and variances using the Gaussian distribution.